-- A. The School, Suncoast School for Innovative Studies, Inc., is the legal Florida not-for-profit entity, and shall manage its activities and affairs.
+A. The School, Sarasota School of Arts and Sciences, Inc., is the legal Florida not-for-profit entity, and shall manage its activities and affairs.
 Voting shall control the organization, and only the Governing Board shall vote.
-The officers shall consist of, at a minimum, a president, a vice president, a treasurer, and a secretary. - B. The School's governing body shall be its Governing Board.
-The Governing Board will consist of a minimum of 3and not to exceed 9 voting members with a majority of voting members constituting a quorum.
+The officers shall consist of, at a minimum, a president, a vice president, a treasurer, and a secretary.

+- B. The School's governing body shall be its governing board.
+The governing board will consist of a minimum of seven (7) and not to exceed thirteen (13) voting members with a majority of voting members constituting a quorum.
 The Board shall be locally determined and members will reside in Sarasota County or the adjacent counties of Charlotte, Manatee and Desoto, Florida.
-This Board will develop and implement policies regarding educational philosophy, program, and financial procedures.
-The Board will oversee assessment and accountability procedures to assure that the School's student performance standards are met or exceeded.

-- The School's governing body will be held accountable to its students, parents/guardians, and the community at large, through a continuous cycle of planning, evaluation, and reporting as set forth in Florida Charter School Statute, F.S. §1002.33. - The Governing Board, in consultation with School staff and administration, will be responsible for the over-all policy decision making of the School, including the approval of the curriculum and the annual budget. - 3.
-All Board members, current and future, will be required to participate in governing board training pursuant to Florida Statute 1002.33, including training in how to comply with the Government in the Sunshine Law. - 4.
+This board will develop and implement policies regarding educational philosophy, program, and financial procedures.
+The Board will oversee assessment and accountability procedures to assure that the School's student performance standards are met or exceeded. - The School's governing body will be held accountable to its students, parents/guardians, and the community at large, through a continuous cycle of planning, evaluation, and reporting as set forth in Florida Charter School Statute, F.S. §1002.33. - 2.
+The Governing Board, in consultation with School staff and administration, will be responsible for the over-all policy decision making of the School, including the approval of the curriculum and the annual budget. - All Board members, current and future, will be required to participate in governing board training pursuant to Florida Statute 1002.33, including training in how to comply with the Government in the Sunshine Law. - 4.
 Within 30 days of appointment to the School's Governing Board, the members shall be fingerprinted pursuant to \$1002.33(12) (g) Florida Statute. - 5.
 The Governing Board shall not be involved in day-to-day operation of the School including supervision of teachers, support, and contractual staff.
+Such staff will be directly supervised by the Principal or Director.
-Such staff will be directly supervised by the Principal or Director. - 6.
-A School Advisory Council (SAC) will be established to facilitate achievement of the mission of the School, and to ensure that the School meets the needs of the children and community it is developed to serve.
-The Governing Board may serve as the SAC. - 7.
-As indicated above, the School Principal/Director and support staff will be responsible for administrative school functions, such as bookkeeping, pursuant to

-- the rules and policies developed by the School's Governing Board. - 8.
-No member of the School's Governing Board or their immediate family will receive compensation, directly or indirectly from the school's operations.
-Violation of this provision or any violation of F.S. §1002.33(24) shall constitute a material breach of the Contract. - C. The School's Governing Board will publish a calendar, according to the Florida Sunshine year, including the date and time of the meetings and their locations.
-All Governing notice to the Sponsor of any changes or cancellation of scheduled meetings, to the extent practical.
-The School agrees to hold meetings at least monthly during the school year. - D. The School agrees to allow reasonable access to its facilities and records to duly authorized representatives of the Sponsor.
-Conversely, the Sponsor agrees to allow reasonable access to its records to duly authorized representatives of the School to the extent allowable by law. - E. If the School contracts with an organization (management organization), including but not limited to: 1) a management company, 2) an educational service provider, or 3) a parent organization, to operate or provide significant services to the School, the contract for services between the management organization and the Governing Board of the School shall be provided to the Sponsor and attached as an appendix to the School's Charter.
-Any contract between the management organization and the school must ensure that:
+- 6. A School Advisory Council (SAC) will be established to facilitate achievement of the mission of the School, and to ensure that the School meets the needs of the children and community it is developed to serve.
+The Governing Board may serve as the SAC. - As indicated above, the School Principal/Director and support staff will be responsible for administrative school functions, such as bookkeeping, pursuant to the rules and policies developed by the School's Governing Board. - No member of the School's Governing Board or their immediate family will receive compensation, directly or indirectly from the school's operations.
+Violation of this provision or any violation of F.S. §1002.33(24) shall constitute a material breach of the Contract. - C. The School's Governing Board will publish a calendar, according to the Florida Sunshine Law requirements, containing a schedule of all governing board meetings for the school year, including the date and time of the meetings and their locations.
+All Governing Board meetings shall be held in Sarasota County.
+The School will provide reasonable notice to the Sponsor of any changes or cancellation of scheduled meetings, to the extent practical.
+The School agrees to hold meetings at least eight meetings during the school year. - D. The School agrees to allow reasonable access to its facilities and records to duly authorized representatives of the Sponsor.
+Conversely, the Sponsor agrees to allow reasonable access to its records to duly authorized representatives of the School to the extent allowable by law.